maxmen/Tonale/Readme.md

 from the command line.

+You can proceed with downloading the materials in this GitHub repository.
+You have two options:

+* clone the repository by running the command
+`git clone https://github.com/maxmen/Tonale.git` in your terminal.
+You will find the materials in a directory called `Tonale`.
+* download the content as a ZIP file.
+Click on the green button <span style="color:blue">`Code`</span> above.
+Then click on "Download ZIP".
+Once the file has been downloaded, unzip it in a directory of your choice.
+You will find the materials in a sub-directory called `Tonale-master`.

+<mark>Warning: it may happen that the files in the repository will be updated during the school.
+Stay tuned!</mark>

 You will need to install the packages that are listed in the file `requirememts.txt`.
 You just need to execute the command

 `pip install -r requirements`

 and everything should work smoothly, **if you are lucky** ;-).
 If not, you'll need to manually install some package, either using `conda install <package name>` or `pip install <package name>`.

+At this point, you should be able to open a Jupyter notebook in your browser.